picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/boosting-a-bounty.md

 For example, imagine an open bounty has received:

 * Alice: 0.05 ETH
-* Bob: 0.03 ETH
+* Bob: 0.05 ETH
-* Charlie: 0.02 ETH
+* Charlie: 0.05 ETH

-The bounty has 0.10 ETH in total funding.
+The bounty has 0.15 ETH in total funding.

-Alice contributed 50% of the funds, so she has 50% of the voting power.
+Alice contributed 33% of the funds, so she has 33% of the voting power.

-Bob contributed 30%, so he has 30% of the voting power.
+Bob contributed 33%, so he has 33% of the voting power.

-Charlie contributed 20%, so he has 20% of the voting power.
+Charlie contributed 33%, so he has 33% of the voting power.

-[DIAGRAM: 50% contribution → 50% voting power / 30% → 30% / 20% → 20%]

 This creates an important relationship: